geostyler/geostyler-legend/README.md

 If the `maxColumnHeight` property is not set, the renderer will render just one column with all the legends, thus ignoring the size parameter for the height.

+The `size` and `iconSize` parameters refer to the legend overlay size and the legend icons size respectively.

 ## Development